chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 - A2HA cluster should be in healthy state to take fresh backup

 - A2HA is configured to take backup on mounted network drive (location example : /mnt/automate_backup).
+- Make sure 60% of space is available.

 ## Taking Backup and clean up of instances.